Rabbible/Mathematica_practices/README.md

-# html_practices
+# Mathematica_practices
-This is a document used to store html.
+This is a document used to store the notebooks of Mathematica.